sberbank-ai-lab/LightAutoML/README.md

 # Resources

-* Documentation of LightAutoML documentation is available [here](https://lightautoml.readthedocs.io/) or you can generate it:
+* Documentation of LightAutoML documentation is available [here](https://lightautoml.readthedocs.io/), you can also [generate](https://github.com/sberbank-ai-lab/LightAutoML/blob/master/.github/CONTRIBUTING.md#building-documentation) it.

 * Kaggle kernel examples of LightAutoML usage: